csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 | casual        | 1,278,754    | 38.40    | 37:55     |
 | member        | 2,051,542    | 61.60    | 15:15     |

+### Key Findings:
+During the whole year 2020, casual riders accounted for 38.4% of total rides while member riders made up a whopping 61.6% of total trips.
+Of course, the actual percentages fluctuated throughout the year according to seasonal trends, but one can still see that summer time is the most popular season for Cyclistic.
+Meanwhile, winter time is by far the least popular season, which make sense because bike riding is more suited for warm weather.
+Noting the major drop-off in rides during winter, it makes the most sense to plan out events, activities, or promotional content during the summer. **By taking advantage of the seasonal trend, and the fact that casual riders are already familiar with the Cyclistic program and using Cyclistic bikes, this can be a good opportunity to convert them to annual members.**

 ## Data Story: Cyclistic Analysis 2020 <a href="#data-story" id="data-story"></a>